Goldwater, Barry Morris

-- Participated in ferrying fighter planes to Europe and as chief pilot flying supply routes to the China-Burma-India Theater.
+Participated in ferrying fighter planes to Europe and as the chief pilot flying supply routes to the China-Burma-India Theater.

 During the Great Depression, while he was still a clerk in his family’s mercantile store in Phoenix, Barry Goldwater was bitten by the “flying bug” and started to take flying lessons.
 When he soloed in 1930 and his mother learned that he had secretly earned a pilot license, she scolded him, saying, “If you had told me, I would have learned with you”.

 At Christmas of 1934, Goldwater received a gift of a fine camera from his beautiful new wife, Margaret Johnson.
 This gift turned Goldwater toward what would become his most rewarding hobby.
 By 1940 Goldwater had taken enough outstanding photos to publish his first book, Arizona Portraits.